What if...?: Thinking Counterfactual Keywords Helps to Mitigate Hallucination in Large Multi-modal Models: Introduction

-Our contributions can be summarized into three folds: (\lowercase\expandafter{\romannumeral1}) we introduce Counterfactual Inception, a novel method that embeds counterfactual thinking into LMMs using deliberately deviated language keywords to mitigate hallucination effects, (\lowercase\expandafter{\romannumeral2}) we present Dual-modality Verification Process (DVP), a rigorous framework designed to refine the selection of counterfactual keywords, ensuring the optimal trigger of counterfactual thoughts in LMMs, and (\lowercase\expandafter{\romannumeral3}) Through extensive experiments and analyses on various LMMs, including both open-source and proprietary models, we provide empirical evidence that Counterfactual Inception effectively reduces the hallucination phenomena across different datasets.
+Our contributions can be summarized as follows: (\lowercase\expandafter{\romannumeral1}) we introduce Counterfactual Inception, a novel method that prompts counterfactual thinking into LMMs using deliberately deviated language keywords to mitigate hallucination, (\lowercase\expandafter{\romannumeral2}) we present Plausible Verification Process (PVP), a robust constraint designed to refine the selection of counterfactual keywords, ensuring the optimal trigger of counterfactual thinking in LMMs. (\lowercase\expandafter{\romannumeral3}) Through extensive experiments and analyses on various LMMs, including both open-source and proprietary models, we demonstrate that Counterfactual Inception effectively enhances reliability of model responses across diverse benchmarks.